The British health system: how does it work ?

 (Accident &Emergencies or A&E)

 For vital emergencies call 999.
 An ambulance can be sent to you if necessary.

 If you plan to stay in the UK for a few months or years, do register with a GP surgery in your area.
-You will need proofs of address and identity.
+You will need proof of address and identity.

-To open your file, you will usually be seen the first time by a nurse practitioner, your file will be accessible to all doctors within the NHS who look after you (specialists, emergencies, tests..)
+To open your file, you will usually be seen the first time by a nurse practitioner and your file will be accessible to all doctors within the NHS who look after you (specialists, emergencies, tests..)